Hiiirad/personal-notes/Tech Guide/Docker/README.md

   docker run SERVICE:TAG
   docker run redis:4.0
   ```
 - Run with STDIN (Standard Input).
 Docker container doesn't listen to STDIN even though you are attached to its console.
 If we want to run a container on interactive mode, we should use `-i` (interactive).
 However, we can't see the application's prompt on the terminal because we haven't attached to the container's terminal.
-To solve this, we should use `-t` (terminal).
+To solve this, we should use `-t` (TTY / TeleTYpewriter).
   ```
   docker run -it SERVICE:TAG
   ```